-Trainees who have passed the higher commercial examination programme (HHX), upper secondary school leaving certificate or the higher technical examination programme (HTX) before the start of the training programme shall be paid a supplement to the aforementioned pay of DKK 1,045.00 per month.
+Trainees who have passed the higher commercial examination programme, upper secondary school leaving certificate, higher preparatory examination, higher technical examination programme as well as EUX before the start of the training programme shall be paid a supplement to the aforementioned pay of DKK 1,045.00 per month.

-If a training agreement is set to be completed in less than four years, the number of pay rates shall be reduced accordingly so that the latter rates are applicable.
+If a training agreement is set to be completed in less than three years, the number of pay rates shall be reduced accordingly so that the latter rates are applicable.